sbt/sbt/src/sphinx/Detailed-Topics/Parallel-Execution.rst

 Once tasks are tagged, the ``concurrentRestrictions`` setting sets restrictions on the tasks that may be concurrently executed based on the weighted tags of those tasks.
+This is necessarily a global set of rules, so it must be scoped `in Global`.
 For example,

 ::

-    concurrentRestrictions := Seq(
+    concurrentRestrictions in Global := Seq(
       Tags.limit(Tags.CPU, 2),
       Tags.limit(Tags.Network, 10),
       Tags.limit(Tags.Test, 1),